Welcome to ÖTILLÖ Experience Malta

-The perfect location for the ÖTILLÖ Swimrun World Series finals
+The perfect location to start the ÖTILLÖ Swimrun season

 The Experience course will take you around a small swimrun paradise.
-To finish the season on the beach is special.
+To start the season on the beach is special.

-The ÖTILLÖ Malta Experience course starts and finishes in Golden Sands, a beach start and a beach finish.
+The ÖTILLÖ Experience Malta course starts and finishes in Golden Sands, with a beach start and with a beach finish.
 It has some great short runs and beautiful swims.
 The views are spectacular.
 This course is a beautiful introduction to swimrun.

 The Experience race is exactly what the name implies, a swimrun experience for those completely new to the sport or for those not ready to compete over bigger distances.

 Race alone or come as a team and enjoy the ÖTILLÖ Swimrun experience in Malta.

 Malta is a melting pot of many cultures.
 From the Saracen to the Knights templar, with amazing cultural buildings and heritage.
 Malta is in the Southern Mediterranean with flight connections all over Europe.
 In April the water is warming up, and the air temperature is perfect for Swimrun.
 The island is dry, with a coast line full of coves and inlets.
 The trail- running is fast and the swims are spectacular with extremely clear water.